 Carnival is gearing up for a huge year in 2026, and whether you are a long-time fan or a first-timer you are going to notice the difference.
 New islands, new itineraries, a brand new loyalty scheme, and a few price changes are all coming into play.

-1. Celebration Key becomes a centrepiece of Carnival cruises
+1. Celebration Key Becomes a Centerpiece of Carnival Cruises

 As more ships make the switch to Celebration Key, you can expect to see it appearing on a wide range of sailings through 2026, especially short and mid-length Caribbean cruises.
 If you have sailed Carnival before, there is a good chance your next trip will include a stop here.